Google Cloud Platform

 - Provide a name for the credential, like

-- Click Choose file to upload the service account key file you downloaded in step 1.
+- Click Choose file to upload the service account key file you downloaded from GCP.

 - Save the credential.
 You’re now ready to set up and activate the connection to bring in data from Google Cloud Platform.

-Step 2: Activate the Google Cloud Platform connection
+Step 3: Activate the Google Cloud Platform integration

 - Activate a connection to GCP.
-You can access all available connections from your inventory or Tasks page.
+You can access all available third-party connections from the integrations page, your inventory, or the tasks page.